-START@ ECC (Student Transition Advising and Registration Time), ECC’s New Student Orientation, takes place on campus the first day of priority registration for fall, spring, and summer semesters, other days agreed upon by College officials, and online.
+START@ ECC (Student Transition Advising and Registration Time), ECC’s New Student Orientation, takes place on campus on the first day of priority registration for fall, spring, and summer semesters, on other days agreed upon by College officials, and online.
 The first half of the orientation consists of an information session discussing topics such as advising, the registration process, drop/add rules, disability services, the tutoring program, student clubs, financial aid and foundation/scholarships, bookstore and parking passes, the library, security, and faculty and classroom expectations.
 Counselors are also introduced.
-The second half consists of registering for classes, visiting the Financial Aid Office, completing the placement test, obtaining student IDs and parking passes (for students who register), and taking a campus tour.
-New Student Orientation is required so students may learn about essential college services and policies and can be successful at ECC.
+The second half consists of registering for classes, visiting the Financial Aid Office, completing the placement test, obtaining ECC ID cards and parking passes (for students who register), and taking a campus tour.
+New Student Orientation is required to learn about essential college services and policies and be successful at ECC.

 All curriculum students are assigned to a faculty advisor who assists them in planning their educational programs, registering, and adjusting to college life.
 Students should periodically check with their advisors concerning their educational progress.

 - Provide adequate time for all students to determine issues and resolve them.